estrattonbailey/micro-modal/README.md

 ```

 ## TODO
-1. Add configs for the statefull classes
-2. Add callbacks for each lifecycle step
+1. Add callbacks for each lifecycle step
   - could use this to adjust inline styles too
-3. Docs:
+2. Docs:
   - bodyClass, closeTimeout, onClick

 ## Browser Support